Albert R.N.: Release

 Lewis Gilbert said the film earned its money back in the United Kingdom.
-Variety on 21 October 1953, page 181, described it as "Well-done British-made prison meller, lacks names for U.S. market", and went on the say it had "A solid all-round cast admirably fits into the plot.
+Variety on 21 October 1953, page 181, described it as "Well-done British-made prison meller, lacks names for U.S. market", and went on to say, "A solid all-round cast admirably fits into the plot.
 Anthony Steel handsomely suggests the young artist responsible for the creation of 'Albert' and Jack Warner is reliably cast as the senior British officer who maintains discipline with understanding in the camp.
 Robert Beatty, William Sylvester and Guy Middleton are among the principal POWs.
 Frederick Valk is a sympathetic camp commandant, but Anton Diffring suggests the typical ruthless Nazi type."